aitomatic/dana/docs/README.md

 # DXA - Domain-Expert Agent

 DXA is a framework for building and deploying intelligent agents powered by Large Language Models (LLMs).
-It provides a modular, extensible architecture for creating agents that can reason, interact, and leverage various resources.
+Like human beings, these agents possess core cognitive abilities, inherent capabilities, ways to interact with their environment, and access to external resources.

 ## Architecture Overview

-An Agent in DXA is composed of two primary components:
+An Agent in DXA, similar to a human being, is composed of:
-- A Reasoning control loop that manages the agent's decision-making process
-- An LLM (Large Language Model) that provides the cognitive capabilities
+1. A cognitive core (Reasoning) that drives decision-making and thought processes
+2. Inherent capabilities (like Memory and Expertise) that shape its abilities
+3. Input/Output channels for environmental interaction
+4. Access to external resources and tools

 ```mermaid
 graph TD